 \section{Applications}

 The comparison theorems from the introduction provide tools for analyzing various random matrices that arise in applications.
-To showcase the maximum eigenvalue comparison (\cref{thm:maxeig-main}), we develop a simple example in spectral graph theory (\cref{sec:rdm-graph-appl}).
-Afterward, we use the spectral norm comparison (\cref{cor:norm-main}) to obtain new guarantees for a problem in quantum information theory (\cref{sec:quantum-appl}) that involves exponentially large random matrices.
-Last, we employ the minimum eigenvalue comparison (\cref{cor:mineig-main}) to treat problems in statistics (\cref{sec:scov-appl}) and numerical linear algebra (\cref{sec:sparsestack-appl}); these results depend critically on fact that the comparison only requires one-sided control on the summands.
+To showcase the maximum eigenvalue comparison (Theorem~\ref{thm:maxeig-main}), we develop a simple example in spectral graph theory (Section~\ref{sec:rdm-graph-appl}).
+Afterward, we use the spectral norm comparison (Corollary~\ref{cor:norm-main}) to obtain new guarantees for a problem in quantum information theory (Section~\ref{sec:quantum-appl}) that involves exponentially large random matrices.
+Last, we employ the minimum eigenvalue comparison (Corollary~\ref{cor:mineig-main}) to treat problems in statistics (Section~\ref{sec:scov-appl}) and numerical linear algebra (Section~\ref{sec:sparsestack-appl}); these results rely on fact that the comparison only requires one-sided control on the summands.